How many patients could we save with LLM priors?

 We focus specifically on adverse event count modeling using a hierarchical Poisson--Gamma framework, where patient-level AE counts are modeled as Poisson distributed with site-specific rates following a Gamma distribution.
 The key innovation lies in using LLM-derived priors for the hyperparameters of this hierarchical structure, potentially improving model performance while incorporating clinical expertise.

-Our empirical evaluation uses real clinical trial data from NCT00617669, a multi-center non-small cell lung cancer (NSCLC) study, providing a realistic testbed for methodology validation.
+Our empirical evaluation uses real clinical trial data from NCT00617669, a multi-center metastatic hormone-resistant prostate cancer (HRPC) study, providing a realistic testbed for methodology validation.
 Notably, this dataset was also used in \citet{barmaz_bayesian_2021}, allowing for direct comparison with established meta-analytical priors.
 Through systematic temperature sensitivity analysis and rigorous cross-validation, we demonstrate the practical utility of LLM-informed priors for clinical safety modeling, benchmarking their performance against the widely used meta-analytical prior framework.
 Crucially, our results reveal that LLM-based priors can enable substantial reductions in required sample size, demonstrating the potential of LLMs to reduce the number of patients required for statistically robust clinical trials.